January 10, 2021

 (D) Yariola

-162. The disease caused by the deficiency of vitamin B12
+162. The disease is caused by a deficiency of vitamin B12

 (A) aplastic anaemia